What is Azure Event Grid?

-- Fan-out - Subscribe multiple endpoints to the same event to send copies of the event to as many places as needed.
+- Fan-out - Subscribe several endpoints to the same event to send copies of the event to as many places as needed.

-- Reliability - Utilize 24-hour retry with exponential backoff to ensure events are delivered.
+- Reliability - 24-hour retry with exponential backoff to make sure events are delivered.

 - Pay-per-event - Pay only for the amount you use Event Grid.

-- High throughput - Build high-volume workloads on Event Grid with support for millions of events per second.
+- High throughput - Build high-volume workloads on Event Grid.

 - Built-in Events - Get up and running quickly with resource-defined built-in events.

-- Custom Events - use Event Grid route, filter, and reliably deliver custom events in your app.
+- Custom Events - Use Event Grid to route, filter, and reliably deliver custom events in your app.

 For a comparison of Event Grid, Event Hubs, and Service Bus, see Choose between Azure services that deliver messages.

 What can I do with Event Grid?

-Azure Event Grid provides several capabilities that vastly improve serverless, ops automation, and integration work:
+Azure Event Grid provides several features that vastly improve serverless, ops automation, and integration work:

 Serverless application architectures

 Event Grid connects data sources and event handlers.
-For example, use Event Grid to instantly trigger a serverless function to run image analysis each time a new photo is added to a blob storage container.
+For example, use Event Grid to trigger a serverless function that analyzes images when added to a blob storage container.

 Event Grid allows you to speed automation and simplify policy enforcement.
-For example, Event Grid can notify Azure Automation when a virtual machine is created, or a SQL Database is spun up.
-These events can be used to automatically check that service configurations are compliant, put metadata into operations tools, tag virtual machines, or file work items.
+For example, use Event Grid to notify Azure Automation when a virtual machine or database in Azure SQL is created.
+Use the events to automatically check that service configurations are compliant, put metadata into operations tools, tag virtual machines, or file work items.

 Event Grid connects your app with other services.
 For example, create a custom topic to send your app's event data to Event Grid, and take advantage of its reliable delivery, advanced routing, and direct integration with Azure.
-Alternatively, you can use Event Grid with Logic Apps to process data anywhere, without writing code.
+Or, you can use Event Grid with Logic Apps to process data anywhere, without writing code.

 How much does Event Grid cost?

 Azure Event Grid uses a pay-per-event pricing model, so you only pay for what you use.
 The first 100,000 operations per month are free.
 Operations are defined as event ingress, subscription delivery attempts, management calls, and filtering by subject suffix.
 For details, see the pricing page.